Resource 1: Healthy living practices

 Firstly, foods can go bad or rot.
 These include most vegetables, fish and meat, but some take longer to go bad than others.
 They go rotten when they have been left alone too long.
-The length of time it takes food to rot varies from food to food.
-When foods rot, they start to smell awful, and if you eat them they can make you sick.
+When they rot, they start to smell awful, and if you eat them they can make you sick.

-To stop fresh food from rotting, it is good to keep it in a cool part of the house or kitchen, away from heat and damp.
+To stop fresh food from rotting, it is good to keep it as cool and dry as possible.
 Another way to stop fresh food rotting is to preserve it.
 This involves drying the meat, fish or vegetable either in the hot sun or over a fire.

 Secondly, some food, especially food in cans, can go bad if it is kept too long and not stored properly.

 Finally, animals including many insects also like food, but if they touch our food they leave germs that can give us diseases and illnesses.
-Try and keep food away from animals.
+Try and keep your food covered up.
 If you have a box or container to keep it in, this is best.